divagant-martian/me/doodling.md

 - Experience writing Python modules over CPython.
 - Done small contributions to Rust related projects like Servo, Cargo and Rust itself.
 ### JavaScript
-- Some experience using ReactJS and Redux for frontend web development.
+- Some experience using ReactJS for frontend web development.
 ### Java
 - As a general purpose programming language.
 - Some experience using Hadoop for data processing.